You are here

 1. How do the candidate's performance, potential, background or personal qualities compare to those of other well-qualified individuals in similar roles?
 Please provide specific examples.

 2. Please describe the most important piece of constructive feedback you have given the applicant.
 Please detail the circumstances and the applicant's response.

 GMAT or GRE Score

 If admitted, you must submit an official GMAT or GRE score.
-Columbia Business School’s GMAC code is QF8-N6-36 and its GRE code is 6442.
+Columbia Business School’s GMAT code is QF8-N6-36 and its GRE code is 6442.
 The Admissions Committee will consider only your highest score when reviewing your application and will not combine subscores from multiple exams into a single composite score.

-Interviews are not required for admission to Columbia Business School.
+Interviews are required for admission to Columbia Business School.
 Once your online application is complete and under review, you may be contacted by a member of the Admissions Office to schedule an on-campus interview.
 Please keep in mind interviews are by invitation only.

 The nonrefundable application fee for the Columbia Business School Executive MBA program is US$250.
 This fee can be paid via credit card within the online application system or by check.
 Please make checks payable to Columbia University.